ExtraordinaryCitizen/EZ-Bake/index.rst

 .. warning::

-   Matthew is the best guy.
+   Matthew is the little guy.

    .. image:: static/matthew.png
       :alt: Picture of Matthew